 Creating excellent images includes the shooting of the scene and slickly edited footage.
 How will this be achieved with an action camera, but with an app?
-With dual fisheye lenses and exclusive time and perspective-manipulation special effects, the One X is best in class when it comes to 360 cameras.
+With dual fisheye lenses and exclusive time and perspective manipulation special effects, the One X is the best in class when it comes to 360 cameras.

 What we like about the One X is how simple it is to create a great-looking video of any scale.
 Kudos in particular to the silky smooth image stabilization, which all goes to make it an enticing proposition for semi-pro videographers looking for some exclusive special effects on-the-fly.

 In order to make 360° footage of sports escapades and outdoor experiences, look to the GoPro Max for the latest 360° video camera.
 The Insta360 One X is waterproof all the way down to five levels, and it’s easy to edit.
 If you want to transform the 360-degree recording into a standard 2D film – a key advantage of 360 cameras – the app’s OverCapture program lets you do this quickly, as long as you are satisfied with how the final footage turned out.
 The Max also amps up all of the features found on the GoPro Hero 8 Black, including superior HyperSmooth stabilization and 360-degree TimeWarp sequences.
 The marginally sub-par 2D video footage which is the product of the footage being transformed from a fish-eye view means that the Max falls short of being the absolute GoPro for both 360 and normal footage.
 For someone who needs to film action scenes in any way, it’s a perfect option that’s easy to use and can do it later.